 Some observations so far…

 1/ It was simple enough to implement Google oAuth (via Firebase).
 Or, to implement old-fashioned sign-in with a username and password against my own database.
 What I haven’t figured out yet is how to combine the two (à la Passport) to offer both.
-I’d like to support both simple email authentication against my and any oAuth provider.
+I’d like to support both simple email authentication against my database and any oAuth provider.
 So far, I’ve just hooked up firebase authentication.

 My first inclination was to go around GraphQL and just call my nifty new Redwood serverless functions.
 However, it wasn’t easy to support user authentication unless going through GraphQL.

 3/ Lastly, the end-to-end experience isn’t complete unless you can continuously test and deploy (quickly and easily).
 It’s great to see Redwood generating and incorporating tests (and even Storybook) for both client and server.
 My first inclination was to deploy to AWS using the included Serverless support.
-Unfortunately, I ran into a packaging problem and stumbled at having to do my own RDS setup for Postgres.
+Unfortunately, I ran into a packaging problem and balked at having to do my own RDS setup for Postgres.

 I’m optimistic that if Redwood continues to work well, we can replace that boilerplate with a manual Redwood setup script.
 To that end, I’ve included the script I followed for my first two Redwood projects below.
 Please leave me a comment and let me know your impressions below.